Lunch and a Book meets the second Thursday of the month from 12:00-1:00PM. No registration required, participation encouraged.

 Canada by Richard Ford.

 Want to win tickets to see Mockingjay Part 1?
 Answer a few trivia questions about the book and you will have a chance at the tickets.
 The trivia sheet in located just across from the Catching Fire display (next to the new books).
 Winners will be contacted by phone.
+The last day to enter will be Sunday, November 30th.

 The wicked girls by Alex Marwood